 - Aiding cholesterol metabolism and preventing artery hardening

-An iodine deficiency can have serious consequences on health.
-When the thyroid doesn’t get enough iodine, it cannot produce sufficient hormones, leading to goiter (swelling of the neck) and hypothyroidism.
+Iodine deficiency can have serious health consequences.
+When the thyroid doesn’t get enough iodine, it can’t make enough hormones, which can lead to goiter (swelling in the neck) and hypothyroidism .

 Common effects of iodine deficiency: